eigenfoo/littlemcmc/README.md

 > *Warning:* `littlemcmc` is archived and no longer actively maintained.
 For any questions, issues
 > or concerns, please [reach out to me](https://eigenfoo.xyz/).

-> *Warning:* `littlemcmc` is still in pre-release and under development.
-Most notably,
-> behavior is unstable in Jupyter notebooks - for best results and support, please use
+> *Warning:* `littlemcmc`'s behavior is unstable in Jupyter notebooks - for best results and support,
-> `littlemcmc` in Python scripts.
+> please use `littlemcmc` in Python scripts.
 Please consult [our GitHub
 > issues](https://github.com/eigenfoo/littlemcmc/issues).

 ---